prettydiff/share-file-systems/documentation/linuxVM.md

    1. Others, you might need to search if after all these steps it still doesn't work.
 1. Open Powershell as an administrator and run this command: <!-- cspell:disable -->`bcdedit /set hypervisorlaunchtype off`<!-- cspell:enable --> and then close this Powershell instance.
 This step does not require a restart and is the gap between enabling hardware virtualization from the bios and allowing Virtual Box access to that hardware feature.

+## Linux Distribution Preference
+When all hardware restrictions are removed the greatest performance limitation to running virtual machines with VirtualBox is video processing.
+I don't just mean videos like movies.
+I mean things as simple os opening windows or moving things around the screen.
+Any graphics processing at all.
+This limitation is present because the virtual video card provided by VirtualBox is itself limited.

+My darling of the moment is [Bodhi Linux](https://www.bodhilinux.com/).
+It is basically Ubuntu but running a custom GUI called [Moksha Desktop](https://www.bodhilinux.com/moksha-desktop/) which is incredibly fast.

 ## Local VM password
 **share1234**